 Makes sure you build up Mass Effect 2 loyalty with your crew members, so you can be best prepared for the final mission and Mass Effect 2 endings.

-The question of what are the best Mass Effect 2 weapons doesn't have a definitive answer, as which guns work best for you will depend largely on the class you choose for Shepard and your individual playstyle – do you prefer to run and gun up close to your enemies, or keep to cover and shoot them from a distance?
-For that reason, we've got details in this guide for all of the Mass Effect 2 weapons, so you know where to obtain them from and can decide which will be the best fit for your approach to combat.
+If you're wondering what are the best Mass Effect 2 weapons then that question doesn't have a definitive answer as such, but for good reason.
+The armaments you'll gel best with will largely depend on your chosen class for Shepard and individual playstyle, so what works well for someone who prefers to run and gun up close to their enemies is unlikely to be suitable for another player who keeps to cover and shoots them from a distance.
+Due to this, our guide runs down details for all of the Mass Effect 2 weapons, so you'll know where to obtain them and can select those that will best fit with for your approach to combat.

 Mass Effect 2 weapons - Assault Rifles

 M-8 Avenger (Available from the start)

 The M-8 Avenger is the basic starter assault rifle, and although it has a reasonably high fire rate and low recoil, you really need to add extra ammo power to it otherwise you'll struggle with its low damage output.
 Unless you plan to take advantage of the high fire rate, you're better off swapping it out with the M-15 Vindicator which arrives early in the story, or one of the DLC weapons.